 Join us for an online discussion event—everyone’s welcome to help us explore the latest ideas in science and technology.

-The next event will take place on Thursday 10 December from 18.30.
+The next event will take place on Thursday 29 April 2021 from 18.30.
 This discussion will be hosted on Zoom.
-Book your free place and we’ll email you a link on the day of the event.
+Book your free place and you’ll be able to access the event link by logging into your account on the day of the event.

 What you need to know